MT XAVIER will target players from the PGA Australia Legends Tour to boost the field for its pro-am next month.

 “We’re looking to build the size and quality of the field,” he said.

 Roberts said senior professional circuits were growing worldwide and it was an obvious area to tap into.

 He said some of Australia’s all-time greats were playing the legends tour and would add a lot to the pro-am — complementing the young professionals progressing through the ranks and the core of experienced domestic professionals.

-Rodger Davis and Mike Harwood have been leading lights on the legends tour for several years.
+Rodger Davis and Mike Harwood have been leading lights on the legends tour.

 It would also be a warm-up for the Victorian Senior Open on October 17-18.

-Roberts said the club was hoping to attract about 180 players, including 50-60 professionals.
+Roberts said the club was hoping to attract about 180 players, including 50 to 60 professionals.